Issyanofsky/devops/kubernetes/files/prometheus.md

     helm pull prometheus-community/kube-prometheus-stack --untar

-edit the value.yml file (*Best practice - make a copy):
+edit the value.yml file (*Best practice - make a copy) - it will set the prometheus, grafana (with storage) and set ingress in the cluster:

    set the following values: